 Teaching on Purpose is a fellowship program that prepares doctoral students as educators who are committed to helping today’s undergraduates lead lives of meaning and purpose.

 Teaching on Purpose brings doctoral students and faculty together to explore what it means to be a good teacher of undergraduates and to learn educational practices that will help their students flourish.
-Today’s college students are grappling with questions of purpose and meaning — questions about who they are and want to become and how to make sense of life — amidst the pressures of college and the increasing uncertainty and complexity of the world.
+Today’s college students are grappling with questions of meaning and purpose — questions about how to make sense of life and about who they are and want to become — amidst the pressures of college and the increasing uncertainty and complexity of the world.
 Professors (and graduate students who teach) are uniquely positioned to help students explore how they understand themselves and the world during this pivotal time in their lives.

 Teaching on Purpose is an opportunity for graduate students to cultivate their own sense of purpose as aspiring teachers who soon will be (and maybe already are) playing a vital role in the flourishing of undergraduates.